-Upon receipt of a referral from the school, the Local Authority will continue to attempt to track the child, for at least a further 10 school days, using access to additional contacts/services, e.g. the MASH, Health services, Housing services.
-If this also fails to establish the pupil's whereabouts, the school will be informed by email and may then, but not before, remove the pupil from roll and place the child's name on the School to School database, entering XXXXXXX in the box for destination.
-This will place the pupil on the list of Children Missing from Education.
+Upon receipt of a CME referral from the school, the Local Authority and the school will work jointly to attempt to track the child, for at least a further 10 school days, using access to additional contacts/services, e.g. the MASH, Health services, Housing services.
+If this also fails to establish the pupil's whereabouts, the school will be informed by email and may then, but not before, remove the pupil from roll and place the child's name on the School to School database, entering XXXXXXXX in the box for destination.
+This will place the pupil on the list of Children Missing from Education and the details will be entered onto the Department for Education (DfE) national database.

-Deletions from roll agreed with the Local Authority will normally be backdated to the first day of absence.
+Deletions from roll agreed with the Local Authority will normally be backdated to the first day of absence